lindenb/jvarkit/docs/CoveragePlotter.md

       stroke:red;
     --dimension, --dim
-      Image Dimension. a dimension can be specified as '[integer]x[integer]' or it can be the path to an existing png,jpg,xcf,svg file.
+      Image Dimension. a dimension can be specified as '[integer]x[integer]' or the word 'screen' or it can be the path to an existing png,jpg,xcf,svg file.
       Default: java.awt.Dimension[width=1000,height=300]
     --extend, -x
       Extending interval.
 The following syntaxes are supported: 1000; 1kb;